-We have over 50 different colored frits (glass) to choose from, and several different designs that can be used for each ornament!
-Up to three colors can be used per ornament, and our master glassblower will create ornament based on the colors and design of your choice.
+We have over 50 different colored frits (glass) to choose from, and several different designs that can be used for each piece!
+Up to three colors can be used per piece, and our master glassblower, Jordan Stanton, will create your piece based on the colors and design of your choice.

-The events will also include a coffee and hot chocolate area for the cold weather, Christmas decorations, candy, and music!
-Grab your family and friends and start your own Christmas tradition.
-Ornaments are $40 each and take about 10 minutes to make, and the event is by appointment only.
+The events will also include a coffee and hot chocolate area for the cold weather, seasonal decorations and a photo booth, souvenirs, and music!
+Grab your family and friends and start your own glassblowing tradition.
+Prices for the glass-blown pieces vary depending on choice of piece, and the events are by appointment only.

 All ages can participate in the events, and the actual “blowing” of the ornament is fairly simple.
-Blowing the molten glass into an orb for an ornament is similar to blowing up a balloon.
-While Jordan will handle the shaping of the ornament and the addition of the colors, the participant will blow it into shape.
-The ornaments are about three inches in diameter, but can vary slightly since each one is homemade.
+Blowing the molten glass into an orb for an ornament or pumpkin is similar to blowing up a balloon.
+While Jordan will handle the shaping of the piece and the addition of the colors, the participant will blow it into shape.
+The glass-blown pieces can vary slightly in size and design since each one is homemade.

-Interested in knowing more about the process of making an ornament?
+Interested in knowing more about the process of making a glass-blown masterpiece?
 Here’s how it’s done:

 - Our kiln, which is a furnace that heats the glass, will be heated to 2000 degrees approximately 24 hours prior to the events.